-Your work involves sound, kinetic lights, lasers, computing, programming…, when and how the fascination with them come about?
+Your work involves sound, kinetic lights, lasers, computing, and programming….
+When and how did the fascination with them come about?

-When I grew older I began to understand that my fascination for technology and for art can form a fruitful connection.
-That I was focusing on computer generated music as my main occupation for a long time was mainly due to the unique situation in Berlin that allowed me to become part of the emerging club music culture.
-Working more in the field of light and installation is actually for me personally more a return to things I did as a teenager…
+When I grew older, I began to understand that my fascination for technology and for art can form a fruitful connection.
+That I was focused on computer-generated music as my main occupation for a long time, mainly due to the unique situation in Berlin that allowed me to become part of the emerging club music culture.
+Working more in the field of light and installation is actually, for me personally, more of a return to things I did as a teenager…

 What are your aims as a sound artist working between technology and art?

-Your latest project, Deep Web, which you premiered at CTM Berlin 2016, is a jaw dropping installation that uses 12 high precision lasers and a matrix of 200 moving balloons.
-What were the biggest challenges you faced for its development?
+Your latest project, Deep Web, which you premiered at CTM Berlin 2016, is a jaw-dropping installation that uses 12 high-precision lasers and a matrix of 200 moving balloons.
+What were the biggest challenges you faced in its development?

-I am in the happy position that this project is a collaboration with Christopher Bauder, who initiated it, and who’s contributing the technology used to drive the moving balls, and Michael Sollinger, who’s amazing laser systems he pushed to the absolute limit to make it all happen.
+I am in a happy position that this project is a collaboration with Christopher Bauder, who initiated it, and who’s contributing the technology used to drive the moving balls, and Michael Sollinger, whose amazing laser systems he pushed to the absolute limit to make it all happen.

 What directions do you imagine taking your work into?

 I am pretty much very happy with the things I do now, and I am interested in improving them.
 There is still a lot to do for Lumière, my laser-based concert piece.
 I want to present a new version of it, Lumière III, next year, and I want to find time to work more on new music.